-Snow jobs.
 Seasonal resorts are busy during the holiday breaks and are looking for ski instructors, cooks, lodge staff, restaurant workers and even those to clear the trails and roads.
 Ski resorts and vacation destination activities like dog sledding also are looking for help during the busy winter months.

-Seasonal produce.
-Whether it’s working at a pumpkin patch or roasting and packaging chiles, local farms are often eager to hire college students for part-time positions.
+Whether it's working at a pumpkin patch or roasting and packaging chiles, local farms are often eager to hire college students for part-time positions.
 There are also grape-harvest jobs for various wineries at peak times of the year.

-Sports and entertainment venues.
 Many professional teams, from hockey to basketball to football are busy and in need of workers as seasons begin.
 For example, the Sacramento Kings is offering a college intern position to work temporarily during the sports season from September to May.
 The Kansas City Chiefs is looking for event staff.
 Entertainment companies are looking for part-time escape room gamemasters, corporate event staff and even a movie research brand ambassador.
 Check out Indeed or Glassdoor for the latest seasonal jobs.

-Philanthropic work.
 Nonprofits often offer paying gigs that are a good fit for college students.
 For example, the Anti-Trafficking Fund hires college interns, and organizations like the Salvation Army need staff for onsite and after-school programs.
 Other organizations like the Boys & Girls Clubs of American and education groups need everything from part-time program coordinators to administrative help.

 Some colleges have already started hosting job fairs for students interested in holiday jobs, with employers like Target, Nike and Panda Express oftentimes hiring on the spot.
 For those students who need extra income but want a more consistent work schedule, Reynolds suggests sticking with campus work study programs or retail positions.
 On the flip side, jobs that offer remote work or gigtype positions will offer the most flexibility, she says.